jderr-work/express-standard-schema-validation/README.md

 See the [Custom Express Error Handler](#custom-express-error-handler) section for an example.

-### Joi Options
+### Library Options

-It is possible to pass specific Joi options to each validator like so:
+It is possible to pass library-specific options to each validator like so:

 ```js
 route.get(